 With 4 in 5 PfCO licenses not renewing*, operating a drone business is a little trickier than just buying a drone and offering your services.
 In fact, less than 5% of our time is spent airborne.
 So it’s important to ensure the 5% you do spend flying is as effective as possible.
 Over the next few weeks we will be exploring some tips to make this time as efficient as possible.
 This weeks topic explores Aerial inspections and “how to fly a drone safely around a building”.
-Aerial property inspections are one of the trickiest manoeuvres for a drone pilot and therefore a good place to start.
+Aerial property inspections/drone roof inspections can be some of the trickiest manoeuvres for a drone pilot and therefore a good place to start.

 The right tools for the right job